Woman and infant in Ewa Beach double-homicide died of multiple stab wounds, Medical Examiner’s Office says

 Holder was a U.S. Army reservist with the 9th Mission Support Command at Fort Shafter.

-Kendall Rashad Ramsey, 21, accused in the stabbing deaths of his girlfriend and son, is being held at the Oahu Community Correctional Center, in lieu of $2 million bail, on murder charges.
+Kendall Rashad Ramsey, 21, accused in the stabbing deaths of his girlfriend and son, is being held at the Oahu Community Correctional Center on murder charges in lieu of $2 million bail.

 According to court documents, Ramsey told police he was drunk and “blacked out” when he allegedly stabbed his girlfriend.
-When he woke up, he found his son dead.
+When he woke up, he found his son dead, he said.

-Police said he told an officer he did not know what happened to their son, “but knew that he had something to do with it.”

-While at the hospital, Ramsey told police he had been drinking a lot that night and got mad when Holder allegedly got angry at him and hit him, court documents said.
+While at the hospital, Ramsey told police he had been drinking heavily that night and got mad when Holder allegedly got angry at him and hit him, court documents said.
 Police said Ramsey then hit and stabbed her.

 A large kitchen knife covered with blood was found in the bathroom, and another large knife was found on the bed.